ibm-cloud-docs/pattern-oracle-disaster-recovery-on-powervs/reference-architecture-Oracle-DR-across-Cloud-and-On-premises.md

 To configure the Power Virtual Server and Oracle Database:

 1. [Install and Configure AIX LPARs and LUNs](https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-creating-power-virtual-server).
-2. Install Oracle DB and configure LUNs on tier 1.
+2. Install Oracle Database  and configure LUNs on tier 1.
 3. Configure and test Oracle Data Guard across both the sites to ensure that replication across sites meets your objective.

 ## Design scope